buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 ## Feat Grouping by Style

 To facilitate the transition for those coming from other role-playing games with classes, the Feats are divided here for the most canonical classes.
-These are clearly just guidelines; in OBSS, the character can be built as preferred and as the story they live is instructing them.
+These are clearly just guidelines; in OBSS, the character can be built as preferred and as the story they live instructs them.

 | 		**Lv** | **Tank Fighter** |  |  | **Abilities** |
 | --- | --- | --- | --- | --- |